HTLC

 We use the term High Tech Low Cost for projects that use “high-tech, low-cost” digital tools while engaging in high-complexity thinking and creating.
 We believe that cost shouldn’t be a barrier for meaningfully including technology in creative learning.

-The Spiro Inquiry is a low-barrier entry point for youth to create and explore with both digital platforms and physical objects in tandem.
-Working with physical gears, pens and paper invites attention to the coordination between hands and eyes, keeping the teeth of the gears engaged, and noticing how the shapes change depending on which gears are used.
+The Spiro Inquiry is an accessible activity where young people can explore artistic and mathematical phenomenon with paper, pens, and a spiro gear set and/or with a computer or phone and access to the internet.
 In the digital Spirogator app, students can investigate the same questions and designs using an expanded set of parameters to work with that can be more precisely adjusted.
 The app can also be used with fabrication tools such as a craft cutter, printer, sticker maker, or laser cutter.
 Our students have turned their designs into stickers, stencils, gift cards and wall hangings.
-The Spriogator app is free and is available here.
+The Spriogator app is FREE and is available here.

 Thanks to the generous funding of the National Science Foundation.